Coen-Potgieter/Chess-Encoding/README.md

 ## Notes

-- would like to export the state of the game at each move but their API delays this request by 3 to 60 seconds to avoid cheating of some sort
+- would like to export th   e state of the game at each move but their API delays this request by 3 to 60 seconds to avoid cheating of some sort